rjuju/pg_validate_extupgrade/README.md

                     - x
                     + p

-              - mismatch for elem #1:
+              - mismatch for elem #2:
                 - mismatch found for Attribute col2:
                   - in attcollation:
                     - upgraded has no value, while installed has
                       + C

-              - mismatch for elem #2:
+              - mismatch for elem #3:
                 - mismatch found for Attribute col4:
                   - in attname:
                     - col4